-- 1. The agenda for all regular Council meetings contains the following matters in the order in which they are listed below:
+- 1. The agenda for all regular Council meetings may contain the following matters in the order in which they are listed below, however, where appropriate for timing or other reasons, the Corporate Officer may determine an alternative order or variation in the agenda:

 - a) Call Meeting to Order;

+- b) Land Acknowledgement;

-- b) Acceptance of Addendum;
+- c) Acceptance of Addendum;

+- d) Approval of the Agenda;

-- c) Delegations or Guests;
+- e) Delegations or Guests;

-- d) Minutes;
+- f) Minutes;

-- e) Business Arising from the Minutes;
+- g) Business Arising from the Minutes;

-- f) Correspondence;
+- h) Correspondence;

-- g) Resolve into Committee of the Whole;
+- i) Resolve into Committee of the Whole;

-- h) Rise and Report;
+- j) Rise and Report;

-- i) COTW Reports;
+- k) COTW Reports;

-- j) Special Reports;
+- I) Staff Reports;

-- k) Bylaws;
+- m) Bylaws;

-- I) New Business from Council;
+- n) New Business from Council;

-- m) Reports on Council Activities;
+- o) Reports on Council Activities;

-- n) Report from In-Camera;
+- p) Report from Closed Meeting;

-- o) Questions from the Media and Audience;
+- q) Questions from the Media and Audience;

-- p) Adjournment.
+- r) Adjournment.

-- Particular business at a Council meeting must in all cases be taken up in the order in which it is listed on the Agenda unless otherwise resolved by Council.
+- 2. Particular business at a Council meeting must in all cases be taken up in the order in which it is listed on the Agenda unless otherwise resolved by Council.

+- 3. The order of proceedings and business for special meetings may contain the matters listed in Section 14.1, but only those items of business being brought forward to the meeting will be listed.